artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ---

-When I was a junior, I interviewed to join a design agency who were doing Mac development too.
+When I was at the beginning of my career, my first developer job application was to a design agency who were doing Mac development too.
 It was pretty nerve racking to apply for my first programming job, and I came into the interview with no idea what to expect.

-Now that I'm involved with so many juniors in NYC, I'm meeting with a lot of people who are in the same position and I get a lot of questions asking what they can do to prepare.
+Now that I'm both further on in my career, and involved with so many juniors in NYC, I'm meeting with a lot of people who are in the same position and I get a lot of questions asking what they can do to prepare.
 This post _attempts_ at being a comprehensive collection of recommendations.
 I will also try to link to others as much as possible, each link should be a springboard.

 Before I jump through to the article, there's one thing that should be above the fold. _Chill out_.
 You might not get it right on the first try, I've applied for jobs and received a "no thanks."
 Yet eventually I got here.